Skip to Content

 The most popular unit in John Day Fossil Beds National Monument is home to the famous Painted Hills of Oregon, which features stunning multi-colored hills.

-Other units are the Clarno and Sheep Rock Units.
+Other units are the Clarno Unit and Sheep Rock Unit.
 Each unit has trails that allow you see these amazing landscapes from up close and learn more about the fossils found here.
 This is a worthwhile detour on the way from Portland to Crater Lake on your Pacific Northwest national parks road trip.

 Deschutes National Forest, Oregon